Brownsville, Texas: 20th century

+1906 Brownsville affair and Black soldiers

 On August 13 and 14, 1906, Brownsville was the site of the Brownsville affair.
 Racial tensions were increasing between white townsfolk and black infantrymen who were stationed at Fort Brown.
 On the night of August 13, one white bartender was killed, and a white police officer was wounded by rifle shots in the street.
 Townsfolk, including the mayor, accused the infantrymen of the murders.
 Without affording them a chance to defend themselves in a hearing, President Theodore Roosevelt dishonorably discharged the entire 167-member regiment due to their alleged "conspiracy of silence".
 Investigations in the 1970s revealed that the soldiers were not responsible for the attacks, and the Nixon Administration reversed all dishonorable discharges.
 Fort Brown was decommissioned after the end of World War II in 1945.
 In 1948, the city and college acquired the land.

+Public health

+In the spring of 1991, a cluster of anencephaly cases in the area made national headlines, prompting a public health investigation.
+A high anencephaly rate, of 19.7 per 10,000 live births, was found.
+Additionally, it was discovered that other neural tube defects, including spina bifida and encephalocele, had been an ongoing, undetected issue in pregnant Mexican-American women for years in the area.
+Subsequently, multiple risk factors were found, such as folate deficiency, and that increasing dietary folate intake had a protective effect.

 21st century

 Brownsville has received significant media attention surrounding immigration policies and border-wall funding costs.
 In 2006, President George W. Bush signed into law the Secure Fence Act of 2006.
-The act administered the construction of a border fence extending from San Diego in California through the entry of the Port of Brownsville.
-In 2008, the United States Department of Homeland Security issued a proposal to add 70 mi of border fence and reallocate portions of the University of Texas at Brownsville campus.
+The act administered the construction of a tall border "fence" extending from the Pacific Ocean (at San Diego and Tijuana's border crossing), through the entry of the Port of Brownsville.
+In 2008, the United States Department of Homeland Security issued a proposal to add 70 mi of border fence, an action which would potentially reallocate portions of the University of Texas at Brownsville campus.
 The proposal would have transferred 180 acre of university land, including several historical monuments and the university's golf course, to Mexico.
 The proposal was altered after Andrew Hanen, a federal district judge, rejected the department's idea.

+Border wall issue

 In 2016, Republican presidential candidate Donald Trump proposed building a border wall along the United States-Mexico border.
-Trump's proposed wall, if passed, would consist of 2,000 mi "of hardened concrete, and ... rebar, and steel" across the southern border, including Brownsville.
-On January 25, 2017, days after assuming office, Trump issued Executive Order 13767, directing construction for a border wall.
-Brownsville was also the center of controversy surrounding the new administration's continuation of the Obama policy of housing children separate from adults (except mothers) who entered the country unlawfully.
+Trump's proposed wall, if completed, would consist of 2,000 mi "of hardened concrete, and ... rebar, and steel" across the southern border, including Brownsville.
+On January 25, 2017, days after assuming office, Trump issued Executive Order 13767, directing construction for the border wall.
+Brownsville was also the center of controversy surrounding the new administration's continuation of an Obama-era policy of housing immigrant children separate from adults (except for mothers) who entered the country unlawfully.
 The issue surrounded Casa Padre, the largest juvenile immigration detention center in America, which is located within Brownsville's city limits.